move-elevator/typo3-toolbox/README.md

 ## Features:
 - Adds an event listener to minify HTML output
-- Adds an event listener to add save & close button
+- Adds an event listener to add save and close button
 - Adds a xClass for TYPO3 asset collector which will automatically render `noscript` tags beside CSS link tags, which can be adopted to optimize CSS preloading (see: https://web.dev/articles/defer-non-critical-css)
 - Adds a view helper which can return the uid of the first content element on a page X
 - Adds a sentry middleware and frontend module ...

 ## Requirements

+- PHP 8.4
-* TYPO3 13.4 & PHP 8.4
+- TYPO3 13.4

 ## Installation